phpdev-uk/configuration-management-ansible/workshop/notes.md

 **Filename:** `hosts`

 The inventory file lists all the managed nodes.
 To keep things simple, we will be using a single group which contains one node.
+This file uses a list of key-value pairs separated by spaces.

 Example: